Sterling hits fresh highs vs dollar and euro

 By Ritvik Carvalho

-LONDON, Feb 16 (Reuters) - Sterling hit two-and-a-half-year highs against the dollar on Tuesday and set a nine-month high to the euro as investors continued to bet that rapid COVID-19 vaccinations would set Britain up to recover from its biggest drop in output in 300 years.
+LONDON, Feb 16 (Reuters) - Sterling hit two-and-a-half-year highs against the dollar on Tuesday and set a nine-month high to the euro as investors stuck to bets that rapid COVID-19 vaccinations would set Britain up to recover from its biggest drop in output in 300 years.

 Speculators have increased their long positions on the pound - bets that the currency will appreciate against the dollar - for a second consecutive week in the week up to last Tuesday, CFTC data showed.
 IMM/FXCFTC/